Counting geodesics on expander surfaces: Simple geodesics

-We now consider those vectors that intersect enough flow boxes, and then consider decreasing subsets that avoid progressively more types of self-intersection.
+We now consider those vectors that intersect many flow boxes, and then consider decreasing subsets that avoid progressively more types of self-intersection (arising from hitting both a flow box and its transverse box).
 We show that the measure of these subsets decreases in a definite way.
+This is where the reasoning from the birthday paradox is applied.

 We fix a positive integer $k$.
 Then let

 i.e. $Q^=$ consists of vectors that hit at least $\frac \alpha 4 k$ distinct elements of $\{B_\nu\}$ among times $t_1,\ldots, t_{\lfloor(1-\alpha)k\rfloor}$, which we label $B_{\nu_1(v)}, \ldots, B_{\nu_{\lfloor (\alpha/4) k\rfloor}(v)}$.